ABOUT THE COURSE

 – Populations and sustainability

-A Level Biology is an excellent base for a university degree in healthcare, such as medicine, veterinary or dentistry, as well as the biological sciences, such as biochemistry, molecular biology or forensic science.
-Biology can also complement sports science, psychology, sociology and many more.
-A range of career opportunities including: biological research, medical, environmental, forensics, sports and science communication.
-The transferable skills you will learn, such as problem solving, are also useful for many other areas, such as law.
+A Level Biology is an excellent base for a healthcare-related university degree, such as medicine, veterinary or dentistry courses, as well as the biological sciences, such as biochemistry, marine biology or environmental science.
+Biology can also complement courses such as sports science, psychology, sociology and more.